ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 1. Industrial Robots with only one interface
 2. Industrial Robots with multiple interfaces (can not be written at the same time) 2.1.
-Robots with multiple interfaces used at the same time - the same structure as in ex.
-2
+Robots with multiple interfaces used at the same time - the same structure as in (2)
-4. Industrial Robots with a sensor integrated into the robot's control box
+3. Industrial Robots with a sensor integrated into the robot's control box
-5. Industrial Robots with a sensor connected to ROS computer
+4. Industrial Robots with a sensor connected to ROS computer
-6. Modular Robots with separate communication to each actuator
+5. Modular Robots with separate communication to each actuator
-7. Modular Robots with actuators not providing states and additional sensors (simple Transmissions)
+6. Modular Robots with actuators not providing states and additional sensors (simple Transmissions)
-8. Modular Robots with separate communication to each "actuator" with multi joints (Transmission Example) - (system component is used)
+7. Modular Robots with separate communication to each "actuator" with multi joints (Transmission Example) - (system component is used)
-9. Sensor only
+8. Sensor only
-10. Actuator Only
+9. Actuator Only

 Note:
   * Everything within the `<classType>` tag is implemented as a plugin.